bloovis/csup/guide/content/docs/gettingstarted/Polling.md

 if you attempt to move the cursor past the end of the buffer.

-This behavior differs from Sup, which would load new threads asynchronously as the user moved the cursor within a half screen of the end of the buffer.
+This behavior differs from Sup, which would load new threads asynchronously as the user moved the cursor to within a half screen of the end of the buffer.
 Csup does not load new threads asynchronously.